 August Bank Holiday 2017

-Five stages, four jerseys, one bank holiday weekend, one hundred riders and a hundred and ninety miles of the best racing roads in the UK.
+Five stages, four jerseys, one bank holiday weekend, one hundred riders and over 200 miles of the best racing roads in the UK.
 The SD Sealants Junior Tour of Wales is the grand finale to the British Cycling Junior Road Series, and an event riders all over the world are eager to add to their palmares.

 Photographs courtesy of and © Huw Fairclough, and Guy Swarbrick, Andy Whitehouse for British Cycling